dwyl/contributing/README.md

 1. First read through the existing stories/issues for the project to familiarise yourself with the current "backlog".
 2. Think of the keywords associated with the story/issue you want to create.
 3. Perform a quick search through the existing issues for the project with the keywords you identified e.g: https://github.com/dwyl/time/issues?utf8=%E2%9C%93&q=is%3Aissue%20email if email was your keyword.
-4. Once you are (quite) sure there is no existing issue/story covering what you want to solve/create move on to creating ... (see: steps below)
+4. Once you are (quite) sure there is no existing issue/story covering what you want to solve/create, move on to [creating one](#create-the-user-story-and-its-technical-tasks)

+### Issues

+At dwyl we use _issues_ to log our user stories and technical tasks for a given project.
+User stories are higher level issues that describe certain functionalities of the application you're building.
+These user stories get broken down into smaller **_technical_** tasks.

 ### Issues > Validation